w5xd/PacketThermostat/Commands.md

 <li><code>HVAC TYPE=&lt;n&gt; COUNT=&lt;m&gt;</code><br/>
 &lt;n&gt; is a digit in the range of 0 through 4.
 The values of n correspond to the types:
 <ol type='1' start='0' >
-<li>PassThrough<br/> This type has only one COUNT, which cannot be changed</li>
+<li>PassThrough<br/> This type has exactly one COUNT, and cannot be changed</li>
 <li>MapInputToOutput</li>
 <li>HEAT</li>
 <li>COOL</li>
 <li>AUTO</li>
 </ol>
- This command updates the number of MODES in the given TYPE, and it <b>destroys</b> the values in the Packet Thermostat EEPROM for all TYPES of higher numbers than &lt;n&gt;.
+ This command updates the number of MODES in the given TYPE and does so in EEPROM.
+It <b>destroys</b> the values in the Packet Thermostat EEPROM for all TYPES of higher numbers than &lt;n&gt;.
+All types except PassThrough may have COUNT=0, which prevents the thermostat from using that type at all.
+PassThrough always has only one MODE, and the only setting it has is its NAME.
 </li>
  <li><code>HVAC TYPE=&lt;n&gt; MODE=&lt;m&gt;</code><br/>
  &lt;n&gt; is 0 through 4 as the TYPEs above, and &lt;m&gt; must be less than the number specified in COUNT above.
 This command sets the Packet Thermostat's type and mode of operation.
-Subsequent commands from below (starting with HVAC) apply to this particular TYPE and MODE</li>
+Subsequent commands from below (starting with HVAC) apply to this particular TYPE and MODE.
+This command sets the Packet Thermostat's current operating state, and initializes it from EEPROM.</li>
  <li><code>HVAC COMMIT</code><br/>
- The HVAC_SETTINGS (below) are not written to EEPROM until this COMMIT command.
+ The HVAC_SETTINGS and HVAC commands (below) are not written to EEPROM until this COMMIT command.
 This means, for example, that if "HVAC_SETTINGS 200" has been used to set the current target temperature to 20C (which is 68F) and for any reason the Packet Thermostat looses power, the HVAC_SETTINGS are restored to what they were at the previous HVAC COMMIT (not necessarily the previous HVAC_SETTINGS)</li>
 <li><code>HVAC FAN=ON</code> or <code>HVAC FAN=OFF</code><br/>
 Sets or clears the ventilation fan to continuous ON mode.</li>
+<li><code>HVAC NAME=&lt;name&gt;</code>
+<br/>The name displayed for the current TYPE and MODE in the LCD.
+Five characters maximum.</li>
 <li><code>HVAC_SETTINGS &lt;target temperature Cx10&gt; &lt;activate temperature Cx10&gt; &lt;sensor id mask&gt; &lt;Stage 1 Mask&gt; &lt;Stage 2 Mask&gt; &lt;Stage 3 Mask&gt; &lt;Fan Mask&gt; &lt;Seconds to Stage 2&gt; &lt;seconds to Stage 3&gt;</code><pre>
 For EXAMPLE, to set the thermostat COOL type with typical mapping of PCB to thermostat wires:
                  206     decimal. target is 69F (20.6C)